Looking to learn more about college? More than 80 school representatives will attend Fall College Night

-SARASOTA — Local high school students and parents will soon have an opportunity to meet representatives from more than 80 colleges and universities at Fall College Night.
+SARASOTA — Area high-schoolers and parents will soon have an opportunity to meet representatives from more than 80 colleges and universities at Fall College Night.

 Representatives from post-secondary institutions in the State University System of Florida will be available to meet with students and parents.